To the Sound of Trumpets

-"To the Sound of Trumpets" was an American television play broadcast on February 9, 1960, as part of the CBS television series, Playhouse 90.
-It was the tenth episode of the fourth season of Playhouse 90 and the 127th episode overall.
+"To the Sound of Trumpets" is an American television play broadcast on February 9, 1960, as part of the CBS television series, Playhouse 90.
+It is the ninth episode of the fourth season of Playhouse 90 and the 126th episode overall.

 Plot

 The plot is a tragic love story set during World War I. British Army officer Capt.
 Leslie Cronyn deserts his unit after becoming disillusioned with the war.
 He meets American nurse Janet Marshall who holds a romantic view of the war as a glorious contest.
 The two fall in love and he finds new meaning in life, but complications arise, including Marshall's husband serving at the front and Cronyn's efforts to elude the military police and flee from France.

 Production

 Robert Stevens was the director.
 David Davidson wrote the teleplay based on Maurice Edelman's novel of the same title.

-The cast included Stephen Boyd as Capt.
-Leslie Cronyn, Dolores Hart as Janet Marshall, Judith Anderson as Madame Duvier (Marshall's superior), Boris Karloff as Guibert (an expert at smuggling deserters out of France), and Sam Jaffe as Schiller (a German grocer in France).

 To the Sound of Trumpets aired on a Tuesday evening, the first installment of Playhouse 90 after it ceased airing on a regular basis in its traditional time slot on Thursdays at 9:30 p.m.